akka/akka-http/docs/src/main/paradox/routing-dsl/overview.md

 type.
 However, as @scala[@scaladoc[Route](akka.http.scaladsl.server.index#Route=akka.http.scaladsl.server.RequestContext=%3Escala.concurrent.Future[akka.http.scaladsl.server.RouteResult])]@java[@javadoc[Route](akka.http.javadsl.server.Route)] is just a type alias for `RequestContext => Future[RouteResult]`, there's no companion object for @scala[@scaladoc[Route](akka.http.scaladsl.server.index#Route=akka.http.scaladsl.server.RequestContext=%3Escala.concurrent.Future[akka.http.scaladsl.server.RouteResult])]@java[@javadoc[Route](akka.http.javadsl.server.Route)].
-Fortunately, the [implicit scope](https://www.scala-lang.org/files/archive/spec/2.11/07-implicits.html#implicit-parameters) for finding an implicit conversion also includes all types that are "associated with any part" of the source type which in this case means that the implicit conversion will also be picked up from `RouteResult.route2HandlerFlow` automatically.
+Fortunately, the [implicit scope](https://www.scala-lang.org/files/archive/spec/2.11/07-implicits.html#implicit-parameters) for finding an implicit conversion also includes all types that are "associated with any part" of the source type which in this case means that the implicit conversion will also be picked up from `RouteResult.routeToFlow` automatically.

 @@@